Oriel College Sports

 Our college is lucky enough to have its own gym.
 Should you wish to use the gym, you must fill in a Oriel College Gym Code of Conduct form, and have your fob activated at the Porters Lodge.

 Oriel currently has one hockey team that competes throughout the year.
 During Michaelmas and Hilary terms we play in the Sunday leagues against other colleges and we are currently in Division 1.
-In the Summer we compete in “mixed cuppers” and have previously made the semi-finasl.
+In the Summer, we compete in “mixed cuppers” and have previously made the semi-finals.
 In terms of who plays, anyone of any ability or gender is warmly welcomed into the hockey set up at Oriel.
 Unlike other colleges, we do not have a women’s team, but field a team of both genders in the men’s league (and have been very successful!)
 We have players currently who have never picked up a stick before, as well as those who play for the university teams.
-The captain this coming year is Annabel Hazlitt, the first time a girl has captained the team, and the vice-captain will be Charlie Wells.
-Please do get in touch if you wish to get involved!
+The captain this coming year is Dom Allen (email@example.com

 For fans of throwing and catching, for those looking for a complementary sport for Sunday afternoon recreation, the sport for you is Ultimate Frisbee.
 The high-intensity self-refereed game is easily accessible and has a great university wide social scene.
 An endearing simple game has all the panache and opportunity for the “big plays” as the best of them, it’s worth playing if only for the nail biting moments when it is not yet clear whether man will win the footrace with the ever dipping disc.
 Basically a cross between American Football and Netball but with a frisbee, you can find out more how to play on the (soon to be) revamped OW! website.
 Even if you don’t know how to play then still come along anyway.